Connect with others who understand.

 Medically reviewed by Joseph V. Campellone, M.D.

 Many people with multiple sclerosis (MS) struggle to sleep well.
-If bladder problems, spasticity, pain, or other sleep disturbances related to MS keep you awake at night, you aren’t alone.
+If bladder problems, spasticity, pain, or other sleep disturbances related to MS keep you or your loved one awake at night, you aren’t alone.
 Because poor sleep can exacerbate MS symptoms during the day, it’s important to rest well.

 “Up all night again,” one MyMSTeam member wrote.
 “I want to sleep so badly, but I’m not falling asleep.”
 Another said, “Can’t sleep, and I should be SO asleep after a very busy day, but no.”